GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **At Higher Tiers**: Each tier beyond minimum sees the range increase by 3 yards.

-**Critical Failure**: You fail to ground yourself aginst the charge of the tether, causing yourself to be afflicted by the attack instead.
+**Critical Failure**: You fail to ground yourself against the charge of the tether, causing yourself to be afflicted by the attack instead.
 The attack gains a +1 bonus against you for each tier beyond first.

 #### Synnefopothy